dortania/Getting-Started-With-ACPI/Desktops/desktop-ec.md

 # Fixing Embedded Controller (Desktop)

-## You'll want to go to [SSDT-EC under the Universal tab](/Universal/desktop-ec.md) for the new SSDT-EC page.
+## You'll want to go to [SSDT-EC under the Universal tab](/Universal/desktop-ec.md) for the new SSDT-EC page

 What we'll be doing is hiding our actual EC and creating a fake Embedded Comtroller for macOS to play with.